-The nameplate must always be worn on the outermost garment to be visible.
-The nameplate will be centered above the right chest pocket on the uniform shirt.
-(See figure 3).
+The nameplate must always be worn on the outermost garment so that it is visible.
+When placing the nameplate on the uniform shirt it will be centered above the right chest pocket.
+(See figure 5).

-NOTE: Once Recruit officers are issued their exterior vest carrier, certain items covered below will be transferred from their duty belt to their exterior vest carrier.
+NOTE: Once recruit officers are issued their exterior vest carrier, certain items covered below will be transferred from their duty belt to their exterior vest carrier.